jkomg/container-journey-template/README.md

 This scenario provides instructions for the following tasks:
 - Install the Bluemix CLI and associated repos
 - Install the CLIs for using the Kubernetes API
-- Create a Kubernetes cluster with one worker node
+- Create a Kubernetes cluster with one or more worker nodes

 ## Step 1.
 Setting up the Bluemix CLI